SteveMcKeon/SteveMcKeon.github.io/_posts/2022-05-31-NorthSec-Warmup-Logically-Bonus.md

 | G | 1000111 | 4 | 1110001 | q |
 | - | 0101101 | 5 | 1011010 | Z |

 Still no luck on the ASCII, but the pattern between the target and current bits almost jumps out.
+The bits are now like a mirror image...
 The *character* bits just need to be reversed to match!

 Here's the steps required shown on the first *character* block of data, to decode the signal to the ASCII character `F`.